avanderw/git-templates/hooks/README.md

 # hooks

 The hooks are written in `#!/bin/sh`.
 There are some helper scripts to assist with consistency and commonly used functions.
 Two hooks have been provided; commit-msg and pre-commit.
-Each directory can be configured with it's own `_config.sh` script.
+Each directory can be configured with it's own `CONFIG.sh` script.

 ## Modules